 Employers are also be required to make workers whole for any underpayment of wages

 If an employer is unable, despite good faith efforts, to locate and pay a worker all wages owed, the underpayment amount may be deposited in a city trust account administered by the City.
-Payments will subsequently be dispersed to workers who submit a verified claim for such amount for an additional two-year period after the last wage underpayment.
+Payments will subsequently be dispersed to workers who submit a verified claim for such amount for an additional three-year period after the last wage underpayment.

-The proposed ordinance sets a minimum rate solely for wages, exclusive of fringe benefits, and does not provide for a benefit offset.
+The ordinance sets a minimum rate solely for wages, exclusive of fringe benefits, and does not provide for a benefit offset.